Makeda Silvera

-Makeda Silvera (born 1955 in Kingston, Jamaica) is a Jamaican Canadian novelist and short story writer.
+Makeda Silvera (born 1955) is a Jamaican Canadian novelist and short story writer.

 Biography

-Silvera emigrated to Canada at the age of 12 with her family, and currently lives in Toronto, Ontario.
+Silvera was born in Kingston, Jamaica.
+She emigrated to Canada at the age of 12 with her family, and currently lives in Toronto, Ontario.
 She published two volumes of short stories in the 1990s before releasing her first novel, The Revenge of Maria, in 1998, followed by The Heart Does Not Bend in 2002.
-An out lesbian, she is the cofounder and managing editor of Sister Vision Press, and has edited a number of anthologies, including Piece of My Heart (1991), the first North American anthology of literature by lesbians of colour.
+An out lesbian, she cofounded Sister Vision Press, with Stephanie Martin in 1985, and worked and as managing editor, edited a number of anthologies, including Piece of My Heart (1991), the first North American anthology of literature by lesbians of colour.
+Sister Vision, which published 50 titles, closed in 2001.
 Piece of My Heart was described in the Canadian Journal of Women and the Law as "a landmark collection of disparate lesbian voices.
 By combining reprinted material by such renowned lesbian writers as Audre Lorde, Cheryl Clarke, Jewell L. Gomez, Chrystos, and Barbara Smith with work by such thought-provoking new writers as Raymina Y. Mays, Karin Aguilar-San Juan, Milagros Paredes, and Nice Rodriguez, Silvera creates an enduring testimony to the inextricable connection between literature and social activism for innumerable multi-ethnic and multi-racial lesbians."